ericescalante/ericescalante.github.io/_posts/2015-06-07-isomorphic.md

 - SEO: Search engines (why bother with the plural, we all know there's just one anyway) should be able crawl and index our content.
 - Performance: A prendered page can be cached server-side and provide a snappy user experience.
 React hooks itself up once the page is served and takes over the rendering of it's components.
 - Compatibility: A browser with no javascript enabled can still display the page and allow for a simple navigation.
+- Usability: A user should be able to bookmark the current state of the page and be able to return to it.
 - Maintainability: Sharing code between the server and browser, allows for a smaller codebase, which is easier to keep healthy.

 For these reasons, just adding React components to the existing user interface of our CMS would prevent us from reaping the full benefits, even though it would still provide our application with the reduced development times, maintainability and faster response time that React brings to the table.